bitpwr/grpc-lotr/talk/slides.md

 - Created by Google 2015
 - An RPC framework supporting most languages
 - Uses Google Protocol buffers for data serialization
-- Uses http 2 as transport layer
+- HTTP/2 as transport layer

 <!--
 today I gonna tell you about gRPC and how it works